Nightstride/Nightstride/README.md

 Hey there!
 As you already know, I'm Barbara.
+I have lame h- ok ok, I understand that you already read my short Bio, so there's no need to write it here.
+(It's also boring)

 - I’m currently working on a piece of artwork!
 - I’m currently learning French. (see the line below this one)